 - Maintain a 3.0 Grade Point Average (3.25 for specialist degree)

 - Course load waivers are requested via the Overload/Underload Petition form

 In selected cases—students under 50% but over 25% appointment—may be eligible for limited employment in other University positions.
-Refer any questions to the Graduate School office.
+Refer any questions to the Graduate School.
 Any assistantship at a unit unrelated to your degree must be pre-approved by both the Graduate Program Director and employing unit’s supervisor.